burgholzer/Qrogue/Readme.md

 For Windows there is currently no script available that automatically installs everything you need.
-The best way is to create a new virtual environment with Anaconda (Python 3.8).
+The best way is to create a new virtual environment with Anaconda Navigator (Python 3.8).
-Then open your Anaconda Powershell and execute `qrogue_folder_path\installer\install.ps1`.
-You will be asked to provide the path to your newly created environment as parameter.
+Then open a terminal (e.g. Windows Powershell) and execute `installer\install.ps1`.
+You will be asked to provide the name of your newly created environment as well as the location you want to store your game data (e.g. save files, config) as parameter.
-This will install the required Packages in the virtual environment and setup configuration files in your Qrogue folder.
+This will install the required Packages in the virtual environment and setup a QrogueData folder in the specified location.

 It is recommended to play the game in
 [Windows Terminal](https://www.microsoft.com/store/productId/9N0DX20HK701)
 for the best experience (a corresponding profile will be provided in the future!).
 However, every other console should also be fine.
-Simply execute
+Simply execute `play_qrogue.ps1`
-`play_qrogue.ps1`

 ## Notes ##